atocchi/ExpressJest/README.md

 $ npm test
 ```

-This runs the JEST testing Suite, there are 3 simples tests and 5 unit tests.
+This runs the JEST testing Suite, there are 3 simple tests and 5 unit tests.

 All test can be ran with individually with ```$npm test $NAME``` where ```$NAME``` is whatever comes before ```.test```

-**FYI tests will fail due to latency issues, with failures its a good idea to run them twice incase of server latency**
+**FYI tests will fail due to latency issues, with failures it's a good idea to run them twice in case of server latency**

 Currently runs 3 simples tests: ```get.test``` , ```post.test```, and ```gm.test```